Introducing The Kayamandi Fiber Project

 Kayamandi is close to home.
 While we plan to provide fibre internet access to people worldwide, we must start by solving problems at our front door.

-The Kayamandi Fibre project went live on 7 November 2022, with over 3,000 homes connected to superfast, uncapped, pay-as-you-go fibre.
+The Kayamandi Fibre project went live on 7 November 2022, with 891 homes live.
+The rest of Kayamandi will be live by April 2024.

 We've partnered with ASLA to handle the construction and deployment of our fibre networks.
 ASLA are experts in township construction and come with a wealth of knowledge.